artemave/REST-assured/README.markdown

 ## Set up

-You are going to need ruby >= 1.9.3 and either sqlite3, postgres or mysql.
+You are going to need ruby >= 2.2.2 and either sqlite3, postgres or mysql.
+Use 2.x version of this gem if you need to support an older ruby version (>= 1.9.3).

 ### In ruby project